Nagaland killing puts question mark on peace talks

 A central government source said, “If deftly handled, it won’t have much of an impact.
 In conflict zones, such violence, even though it has not happened for many years in Nagaland, is not a matter of great shock.
 Yes, some noises will be made.
 But most groups know what they want and negotiations will happen on that.”

-To add, sources said, the incident is likely to be a reminder of times people have tried to forget.
+To add to this, sources said, the incident is likely to be a reminder of times that people have tried to forget.
+“People here still remember operations of the ’50s and ’60s.
+Now imagine a fresh incident where the narrative of India versus Naga can be spun again,” another official said.

-In a statement, the NSCN-IM called it a “black day” for all Nagas and termed the incident “unprecedented in recent history”.
+In a statement issued on Sunday, the NSCN-IM called it a “black day” for all Nagas and termed the incident “unprecedented in recent history”.

-“The Indian security forces will never be able to wash its hands off… Notwithstanding the ongoing Indo-Naga political dialogue that has seen much fruition during the period… the violence against the Nagas continues unabated,” it said.
+“The Indian security forces will never be able to wash its hands off… Notwithstanding the ongoing Indo-Naga political dialogue that has seen much fruition during the period running more than two decades, the violence against the Nagas continues unabated,” it said.
+It said the killing was “one of the most unfortunate incidents of the Indo-Naga ceasefire signed in 1997”.

 “The Indo-Naga peace talks are over.
-Now the Indian government needs to push through the peace process… If the peace process was in place, the Centre would have to repeal AFSPA from Nagaland…” said NNPG working committee member G Zhimomi.
+Now the Indian government needs to push through the peace process.
+All will depend on whether they continue to take a lukewarm approach to the problem or decide to forge ahead.
+If the peace process was in place, the Centre would have to repeal AFSPA from Nagaland, and such incidents then would not occur,” said NNPG working committee member G Zhimomi.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines